joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6188761/2025/03/09/blackhawks-artyom-levshunov-nhl-debut/

 **Davante Adams signing with Rams on 2-year, $46 million deal: Sources**\
-`The 11-year veteran and three-time All-Pro wide receiver was the No. 4 ranked free agent on The Athletic's top 150 list. `\
+`The 11-year veteran and three-time All-Pro wide receiver was the No. 4-ranked free agent on The Athletic's top 150 list. `\
 https://nytimes.com/athletic/6181390/2025/03/09/davante-adams-free-agency-signing-2025-rams/

 **Romania Bars Ultranationalist Candidate From Presidential Race**\